itcarroll/basic-R-lesson/docs/_slides/parts.md

 ===

-For a multi-dimensional array, separate the dimension along which a part is requested with a comma.
+For a multi-dimensional array, separate the dimensions within which a part is requested with a comma.